sammybammy52/Laravel-ice-and-fire-REST-API/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Alternative Delete Route
-An alternate delete route with the same functionality with the delete route above where :id is the id of the specific book you want to delete
+An alternate delete route with the same functionality with the delete route below where :id is the id of the specific book you want to delete
 ### Method: POST
 >```
 >http://localhost:8000/api/v1/books/:id/delete